 As with so many things in life, the more you put in, the more you get out.
 Here is some essential advice for setting up and updating your pages on CraftCourses, including Search Engine Optimisation tips and collecting reviews.

-(If you teach craft but haven't joined us yet, register now for your free first page.)
+(If you teach craft but haven't joined our community yet, register now)

 1. Use the right words (Keywords) !

 Optimise your course page(s) by including all of the relevant words and phrases that your prospective students might type into Google (or other search engine).
 The title and first paragraph are key, so make sure the essentials are all there.
 Dates should go in the date form, not in the text, but you might include your location and the course length in the title.
 If the tutor or venue is well known, include their name too.
-Some examples of snappy titles include « Beginners Blacksmithing course at Lincoln Castle », « Glass Fusing Taster workshop in York »...
+Some examples of snappy titles include « Introduction to blacksmithing in Ecclesall Woods », « Glass fusing taster workshop in York »...

 In addition to all the practical information you would need to book, your course description should include appealing details about what a student can expect to find.
 Maybe you have a stunning garden, make a mean carrot cake or enjoy sea views... let people know !
-Regularly add upcoming course dates... your course will then feature on our homepage in What's Coming up.
+Regularly add upcoming course dates so that browsing students can find you in date searches.

 Please avoid SHOUTY CAPITALS, poor spulling, incorrect; punctuation and emoticons ;-)